Intent-Based Architecture

 Comparing approaches:

-Intent-based offers significant advantages.
+Intent-based systems offer significant advantages.

 Intent Privacy